nappa85/the_bored_devs/Teaching Rust to my wife/Lesson 3.md

 Iterators are implementors of trait `Iterator`, they can be seen as sequences of data.

-Iterators are quite handy to manipurale data.
+Iterators are quite handy to manipulate data.

 ```rust
 [1, 2, 3, 4, 5, 6]